justinlhudson/embassy-stm32-starter/README.md

 This project includes a pre-configured `.vscode` directory for Visual Studio Code, providing recommended settings and launch configurations for embedded development.

 ### Debugging

 The included VS Code setup provides launch configurations for debugging embedded targets using `probe-rs` and RTT logging.
+The `chip` field in `.vscode/launch.json` is automatically set by the setup script to match your selected board (using the `{{CHIP_NAME}}` template variable).
 Simply open the project in VS Code, connect your board, and use the Run & Debug panel to start a debug session.

 ## 📁 Project Structure

 ```
 embassy_stm32_starter/
-├── 📄 setup.sh                   # 🎯 MCU configuration management script
+├── 📄 setup                      # 🎯 MCU configuration management script
-├── 📄 Cargo.toml                 # 🔄 Active project configuration (managed by setup.sh)
+├── 📄 Cargo.toml                 # 🔄 Active project configuration (managed by setup)
-├── 📄 memory.x                   # 🔄 Active memory layout (managed by setup.sh)
+├── 📄 memory.x                   # 🔄 Active memory layout (managed by setup)
-├── 📄 board.rs                   # 🔄 Active board configuration (managed by setup.sh)
+├── 📄 board.rs                   # 🔄 Active board configuration (managed by setup)
 ├──  .cargo/
-│   └── 📄 config.toml            # 🔄 Active build settings (managed by setup.sh)
+│   └── 📄 config.toml            # 🔄 Active build settings (managed by setup)
 ├── 📂 config/                    # 📂 Configuration management directory
 │   ├── 📂 templates/             # 📋 MCU-specific configuration templates
 │   │   ├── 📄 Cargo.template.toml        # Cargo.toml template